chainer/chainer/docs/source/tutorial/word2vec.rst

 This model learns to predict Context Words :math:`v_{t+c}` when Center Word :math:`v_t` is given.
-In the model, each row of the embedding matrix for input :math:`W_H` becomes a distributed representation of each word.
+In the model, each row of the embedding matrix for input :math:`W_H` becomes a word embedding of each word.

 .. image:: ../../image/word2vec/skipgram.png